gaurav1780/comp1010practicalClassMaterial/week 03 - unitTesting/practicalUnitTesting.md

 ## Question 8

 Work on the practice package for **arrays** for the rest of the time.
 It's in `practicePackage.arrays.attempts`, corresponding tests under `practicePackage.arrays.testsAttempts`.
 There are four stages, going from easier to harder.
+You need to work on, and submit stages 2 to 4.
+Stage 1 doesn't carry any marks.
+Stage 1 functions do not need any loop and they are to help you with the nitty-gritty required for Stages 2 and beyond.
+Mostly, they are about checking if the array is null, what's the length, and returning either the value at an index, or the index itself; or in some cases, returning `true` or `false` based on that.

 In order to pass this week's hurdle, you must pass tests corresponding to,

 1. **at least** 10 functions from stage 2, AND,
 2. **at least** 5 functions from stage 3.

 - Each function is worth 3 marks.
 - Passing mark (if you satisfy above condition) is 45.
 - If you satisfy the criteria for passing this week's hurdle, your total marks will be capped at 100.
-- If you satisfy the criteria for passing this week's hurdle, stage 2 marks will be capped at 30 and stage 3 marks capped at 15.
-This is to prevent one getting 100/100 by solving 34 functions from stage 2 but none from stage 3.
-In this example, the student would only get 30/100.
+- If you **DO NOT** satisfy the criteria for passing this week's hurdle, your total marks will be capped at 45.

-PRO-TIP: Stage 1 functions do not need any loop.
-Mostly, they are about checking if the array is null, what's the length, and returning either the value at an index, or the index itself; or in some cases, returning `true` or `false` based on that.

 Drag and Drop **all** relevant java files from the package explorer in Eclipse or explorer in Visual Studio Code into "Week 3 submission" submission box by **Tuesday 17th August, 21:00**.
 Note: this is a one-off situation where submission is NOT on a Sunday night (because of assignment 1 deadline).